utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-spring20.md

 While there are filtering and data shaping tools in Tableau, I can see value in using Workbench to clean and shape your data before pulling it into Tableau.

 For instance, if you want to use Workbench or Tableau to compare beer, wine and liquor receipts by establishment, you'll have to reshape/pivot the data to create new columns `Receipt Type` and `Amount` from each of the distinct amount columns.
-You can do the pivot Tableau, but you'll still probably want to use Workbench to select just the columns you need before pivoting in Tableau.
+(This is similar to how you pivoted the years of data in the vaccinations exemption assignmet.)
+You can do the pivot in Tableau, but you'll still probably want to use Workbench to select just the columns you need before pivoting in Tableau.
 Or just do it all in Workbench with some [pandas magic](https://github.com/utdata/rwd-workbench#reshaping-with-melt).
-I will demonstrate this in "class" on April 22.
+I will demonstrate this in "class" on April 22 (or sooner).

 On the other hand, [other charting tools](https://docs.google.com/document/d/1ql3NcPihfTsWb5qFxWIxthybpSvFh_cAcPuMi1McM_0/edit) like Datawrapper and Flourish tend to like wide data instead of long data.
 You can use Workbench to select columns and then group/summarize the data, then export as a csv to make your chart.